govuk-one-login/mobile-id-check-async/test-resources/docs/DEQUEUE.md

 logged once all events have been processed.

-If there is an error writing to DynamoDB, a message is logged and the `messageId` from the current batch item is pushed to a `batchItemFailures` array.
+If there is an error writing to DynamoDB, a message is logged and the `messageId` from the current `Record` (the batch item containing a payload, in this case, an audit event) is pushed to a `batchItemFailures` array.

 The `batchItemFailures` array is then returned in an object from the Dequeue